aut0maticjack/lazyweb/3D-Printing-Calibration.md

 * https://www.thingiverse.com/search?q=retraction+test
 * https://www.thingiverse.com/superjamie/collections/3dp-test-calib-torture

-futz with the settings like print speed, retraction, coast, wipe, cooling until you get good print quality
+futz with the settings like print speed, retraction, coast, wipe, cooling until you get good print quality.

 be careful using large retraction numbers, you risk pulling hot molten filament up past the transition zone into the coldend, where it will rapidly solidify and cause a clog.
-2mm retraction is usually enough for a good filament path with PLA. stringy filaments like PETG can use more, maybe 3mm or 4mm. the maximum retraction you should use is 5mm
+2mm retraction is usually enough for a good filament path with PLA. stringy filaments like PETG can use more, maybe 3mm or 4mm. the maximum retraction you should use is 5mm. direct drive generally needs less retraction than Bowden. using [Capricorn XS tube](http://www.captubes.com/) can help reduce the amount of retraction required.

 some filament softens more than others, so if the coldend is not well cooled then the material can compress and get wider and cause a clog that way. it's not just cheap filaments which do this, even brand name stuff has different ideal temperatures.

-if you want to avoid the nozzle dragging across top surfaces and leaving scars, use Z hop on retraction
+if you want to avoid the nozzle dragging across top surfaces and leaving scars, use Z hop on retraction.

 ## Print Quality Troubleshooting